Step 1 : Start¶

 Depending on the type of storage required, choose the options necessary to obtain the partitioning that suits you best.

 Choose your hostname and click on Configure network in order to modify your network card configuration.

-Select the network card that you want to use and go into “IPv4 Settings” or “IPv6 Settings” tab (depending on the requirement) to configure the IP address of the interfaces.
+Select the network card that you want to use and go to the “IPv4 Settings” tab or the “IPv6 Settings” tab (depending on the requirements) to configure the IP addresses of the different interfaces.
 Click on Apply to save the changes.

 Click on Close and Next to continue.

 Select your time zone and click on Next.

 Enter the desired root password, and click on Next.

 Select the partitioning options that suit you best.
 Then validate.

 Choose the server type¶